Reviews

 Deep red-purple colour with a lifted and steely/metalllic aroma, a suggestion of volatility, while the palate is quite firm and full-bodied, solidly built and begging for more time.
 The VA is a minor issue.
 The wine is powerful enough to handle it.
 But it needs time.
 A shiraz worth cellaring.

-Reviewed by Huon Hooke
+93 Points by Huon Hooke

 Estate Shiraz 2021